Your training programme will consist of:

 Contrasting school experience

 Seeing other schools is crucial to succeeding in your own.
-Over your first year, you will spend time in three different schools: you will swap with a fellow trainee in another partner school, you will spend time observing a school outside the Ark Teacher Training network, and you will spend time a school in a completely different context to your own.
+Over your first year, you will spend time in three different schools: you will swap with a fellow trainee in another partner school, you will spend time observing a school outside the Ark Teacher Training network, and you will spend time in a school in a completely different context to your own.
 These schools help you develop as a teacher by showing you how other schools work, and what makes yours unique.

 Newly Qualified Teacher programme